Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

 The idea proposed with the M0 technique \cite{ziems} is to include not only $X$-gates when the basis states are prepared, but the full Ansatz $\hat{U}$ with all variational parameters set to $0$, i.e.

-and use this to construct the $\mathrm{M0}$ assignment matrix analog to $\mathbf{A}^{\mathrm{REM}}$, $\mathbf{A}^{\mathrm{M0}}$, with equations analogous to Eqs. \eqref{eq:rem_Pr} and \eqref{rem_est} for the entries.
-For Ans\"atze such as tUPS, $\hat{U}(0)= \hat{I}$ in the absence of hardware noise, and the inclusion of $\hat{U}(0)$ has no effect.
-On noisy devices, however, the errors associated with the gates in $\hat{U}$ will influence the transition probabilities, thereby encoding gate noise in the assignment matrix.
-In the remainder of the text, we refer to assignment matrices $\mathbf{A}$ constructed from a general basis state preparation circuit and omit qualifiers such as $\mathrm{REM}$ and $\mathrm{M0}$ unless there is need for a distinction.
+and use this to construct the M0 confusion matrix, $\mathbf{A}^{\mathrm{M0}}$, in analogy with $\mathbf{A}^{\mathrm{REM}}$, with entries defined by expressions analogous to Eqs.~\eqref{eq:rem_Pr} and \eqref{rem_est}.
+In the absence of hardware noise, $\hat{U}(0)$ is the identity operator for Ans\"atze like tUPS, and its inclusion has no effect.
+On noisy devices, however, the errors associated with the gates in $\hat{U}$ will influence the transition probabilities, thereby encoding gate noise in the confusion matrix.
+In the remainder of the text, we refer to confusion matrices $\mathbf{A}$ constructed from a general basis state preparation circuit and omit qualifiers such as $\mathrm{REM}$ and $\mathrm{M0}$ unless there is need for a distinction.